iitm-rohandhatbale/Detection-of-Pneumonia-from-Chest-X-Ray-Images/README.md

 ## Training Model

+1. Download pretrained "InceptionV3" model using this [link](https://github.com/DhavalThkkar/Transfer-Learning/raw/master/inception.model)
-1. Run python `transfer.py --nb_epoch 5 --batch_size 320 --plot --output_model_file filename.model`
+2. Run python `transfer.py --nb_epoch 5 --batch_size 320 --plot --output_model_file filename.model`
-2. Replace `filename` of above command with your own model name.
+3. Replace `filename` of above command with your own model name.
-3. Later use the saved weights to predict any Image of cat or dog from the Internet or saved Images.
+4. Later use the saved weights to predict any Image of cat or dog from the Internet or saved Images.

 ## Predicting the class